Transcript of How Walking Helps to End Bladder Cancer with Rebecca Yannopoulos

 Rebecca Yannopoulos:

 If there’s no walk listed in your city, we encourage you to participate virtually.
 And as I just mentioned, we do need volunteers if we are to host walks in additional cities.
 So if you’re interested in learning more about organizing a walk, you can contact us.
-You can email us at walk@bcan.org, which is walk@bcan.org.
+You can email us at [email protected], which is [email protected].

 Rick Bangs: